Kim Seung-dae

-Kim Seung-dae (born 1 April 1991) is a South Korean footballer who plays as forward for Pohang Steelers.
+Kim Seung-dae (born 1 April 1991) is a South Korean footballer who plays as forward for Daejeon Hana Citizen.

 Career

 Kim joined Pohang Steelers before the start of the 2013 season and scored his debut goal in the 2013 Korean FA Cup finals against Jeonbuk Hyundai Motors.
 He played in the 2014 Asian Games where the South Korea U-23 national team won gold on home soil.